kaleidopop/NSFgrants/README.md

-# NSFgrants
-Population of NSF grants
+# NSF R&D Grants 1999-2016

+This project examines the distribution of National Science Foundation research & development grants from 1999 to 2016.
+We focus on grant duration by action type (new, continuing, and revised grants), by recipient type, by state, and by types of research in the United States during this period.
+We then carried out a micro-study of four states, New York, DC, Massachussetts, and California, that were allocated the highest number of grant dollars.

+In order to obtain the graphical output:
-To get graphical output - load the schoolsall data.frame from the file NSF.RData and execute the code in subsets.R first.
-All the graphs are listed in the newgraphs.R file and are grouped in sections
+1. Load the schoolsall data.frame from the file NSF.RData
+2. Execute the code in subsets.R
+3. All the graphs are listed in the newgraphs.R file and are grouped in sections

+# Dataset
-The dataset used in this study is comprised of queries obtained from https://www.usaspending.gov Using multiple queries on the followig page https://www.usaspending.gov/Pages/TextView.aspx?data=HomeAwardTypeFunding , the range of fiscal years 1999-2016 was obtained.
+The dataset used in this study is comprised of queries obtained from https://www.usaspending.gov

+Using multiple queries on the followig page https://www.usaspending.gov/Pages/TextView.aspx?data=HomeAwardTypeFunding , the range of fiscal years 1999-2016 was obtained.

 The variables that were selected for the working data frame are:

 recipient_name - Recipient name